 Selecting a primary and one or more secondary languages for agents indicates their ability to chat in these languages.
 Automatic translation is available to agents based on their primary and secondary languages:

-To indicate languages of fluency for agents:
+To indicate languages of fluency for users:

-- Select to edit an agent.
+- Select to edit a user.

 - Secondary Language: Select one or more languages of secondary fluency.
 If a chat request is in any of the secondary languages, they can chat in this language or use the automatic translation tool.

-- Save the agent's language settings.
+- Save the language settings.